 - This command shares bandwidth at the egress port by defining scheduling weights for Weighted Round-Robin, or for the queuing mode that uses a combination of strict and weighted queuing (page 512). - Bandwidth is allocated to each queue by calculating a precise number of bytes per second that will be serviced on each round.

-Chapter 20 | Class of Service Commands Priority Commands (Layer 2)
+Priority Commands (Layer 2)

 The following example shows how to assign round-robin weights of 1 - 8 to the CoS priority queues 0 - 7.